homehero

 Read More

 Will 2025 be remembered as the year of the cyber attacks?
-The last few weeks have certainly been very turbulent.
+It’s certainly been very turbulent

 Read More

-Sun, speeches and snake oil: ten lessons from Labour in Liverpool
+Sun, speeches and snake oil: lessons from Labour in Liverpool

-The Cardew Public Affairs team has returned from Labour Conference.
-From Starmer’s latest reset moment to Reform UK’s growing influence, and the shadow cast by Farage, we unpack what happened in Liverpool and what it means for Labour.
+From Starmer’s latest reset to the shadow cast by Farage, what happened and what does it means for Labour.

 Read More